pagkly/Zed/Investopedia3/Understanding Dematerialization (DEMAT).md

 ## The Benefits of Dematerialization

-Dematerialization applies not only to stocks, but also to other forms of investment such as bonds, [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp), and government securities.
+Dematerialization applies not only to stocks, but also to other forms of investment such as bonds, [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp), and government securities.
 The use of dematerialization and DEMAT accounts is comparable to using a bank and bank accounts to maintain one’s assets rather than personally storing and exchanging paper money each time a transaction is made.

-Using a [debit card](https://www.investopedia.com/articles/personal-finance/050214/credit-vs-debit-cards-which-better.asp) at a store creates a digital record of purchase and the amount is deducted from the cardholder’s account.
+Using a [[debit card]](https://www.investopedia.com/articles/personal-finance/050214/credit-vs-debit-cards-which-better.asp) at a store creates a digital record of purchase and the amount is deducted from the cardholder’s account.
 Funds are exchanged between buyers and sellers without paper currency.
 Likewise, with dematerialization, the stock transactions are completed without physical certificates.

 Brokers or other intermediaries will typically retain the electronic records of the transactions associated with the assets.